alexanderkoller/pergamon/pergamon.typ

 = Changelog

+==== Changes in 0.7.1 (unreleased)
+- Added elementary support for HTML export.
+- Bumped to citegeist 0.2.1, which parses Bibtex more robustly and has improved error reporting.
+- Added the ability to define categories.

 ==== Changes in 0.7.0 (2025-12-31)
 - Revamped the way in which references are collected in each refsection (thanks to bluss and SillyFreak for technical advice).
 - Dropped support for `count-bib-entries`, which is no longer needed.